COMHIS/python-basics/4_independent_project/part4.md

 During part I we'll create the data that we build the Markov chains from, and in part II we will create the actual chains.

-To be able to create a the Markov chains, we will need a database that has every single word occurring in the text, paired with the words immediately following it.
-So, for example, take the word "Myshkin".
+To be able to create the Markov-chains, we will need a database that has every single word occurring in the text, paired with the words immediately following it.
+So, for example, take the word "Muishkin" (name of a character in the text).
 We'll want to know how probably it is followed by "was", "did", "suddenly", etc. and so on for all the possible word combinations.
 In other words, we'll be creating a statistical overview of all the bigrams ([what were n-grams again?](http://text-analytics101.rxnlp.com/2014/11/what-are-n-grams.html)) in the text.

 There will be no instructions on code syntax this time.
 Refer back to previous lessons for that.
 You'll find it easier to do the below in parts, and trying to print out the variables to make sure you are on the right track.
-You might also want to try out your code in the interactive python shell.
+You might also want to try out your code in the interactive Python shell.

 ## Goals for part I